-This refers to different aspects of production from selecting which raw materials to be used, what technique of production has to be adopted and where these goods would be produced.
-How means deciding the manner in which the goods are produced largely deals with deciding what amount of labour would be involved.
-There is a capital intensive technique where more machinery is used and then there is labour intensive technique where more manpower is used.
+This refers to different aspects of production from selecting which raw materials to be used, what technique of production has to be adopted, and where these goods would be produced.
+How means deciding the manner in which the goods are produced largely deals with deciding what amount of labor would be involved.
+There is a capital-intensive technique where more machinery is used and then there is labour intensive technique where more manpower is used.

-For example, the production of textile can be done either by handloom or machine-based.
+For example, the production of textiles can be done either by handloom or machine-based.
 The method which gives more output with lesser cost getting involved is chosen.
-In a country like India where there is an abundance of labour handloom can be chosen whereas in countries like the USA where the labour cost is high machine-based production is preferred.
+In a country like India where there is an abundance of labor handloom can be chosen whereas in countries like the USA where the labour cost is high machine-based production is preferred.

 For Whom to Produce?